 2) I provide consultation support for the lifetime of my animals

-3) I guarantee my animals' health at the time of transfer (Health Guarantee Details)
+3) I guarantee my animals' health for 180 days past the time of transfer (Health Guarantee Details)

 4) I do not sell wild caught animals of any kind for pets